vivian-bb/assignment3_terminalapp/README.md

 ## Set the tossing coin code, create a new index file restucture all the code

 ## create method.rb, put most method in this file, finish tossing coin part

+## add input function that input user's name to client-data file